-Inventories include amounts associated with matters such as contract changes, negotiated settlements and claims for unanticipated contract costs, which totaled \$0.5 million and \$4.4 million at December 31, 2018 and 2017, respectively.
-As a result of ASC 606, \$4.3 million of claims in inventory at December 31, 2017 were reclassified to contract assets as part of the cumulative effect adjustment on January 1, 2018.
+Inventories include amounts associated with matters such as contract changes, negotiated settlements and claims for unanticipated contract costs, which totaled \$0.4 million and \$0.5 million at December 31, 2019 and 2018, respectively.

-At December 31, 2018 and 2017, \$34.7 million and \$25.5 million, respectively, of K-MAX® inventory, including inventory associated with the new build aircraft, was included in contracts and other work in process inventory and finished goods on the Company's Consolidated Balance Sheets.
-Management believes that approximately \$18.1 million of the K-MAX® inventory will be sold after December 31, 2019, based upon the anticipation of additional aircraft manufacturing and supporting the fleet for the foreseeable future.
+At December 31, 2019 and 2018, \$43.6 million and \$34.7 million, respectively, of K-MAX® inventory was included in contracts and other work in process inventory and finished goods on the Company's Consolidated Balance Sheets.
+Management believes that approximately \$22.5 million of the K-MAX® inventory will be sold after December 31, 2020, based upon the anticipation of additional aircraft manufacturing and supporting the fleet for the foreseeable future.